eliotstock/stake/README.md

 1. Forward ports from the router to the host:
     1. Any execution client: 30303 (both TCP and UDP)
     1. Lighthouse (consensus client): 9000 (both TCP and UDP)
-    1. Only while travelling, SSH: [redacted] TCP
+    1. Only while travelling, SSH: [your port] TCP

 ## Clients